me-pic/physprep/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This standalone repository acts as use-case documentation for physiological data processing steps.
-The proposed workflow integrates community-based Ptyhon librairies such as [phys2bids](https://github.com/physiopy/phys2bids) and [neurokit2](https://github.com/neuropsychology/NeuroKit).
+The proposed workflow integrates community-based Python libraries such as [phys2bids](https://github.com/physiopy/phys2bids) and [neurokit2](https://github.com/neuropsychology/NeuroKit).

 The repo is separated in three main modules, and provides a setp-by-step tutorial for each of them:

 `utils\`
 1. `list_sub.py`: list all the physiological files for a given subject (and a given session).
 2. `get_info.py`: retrieve physiological files information.
 3. `match_acq_bids.py`: match Acqknowledge files (.acq) with the fMRI Nifti files (.nii.gz).